 How to Read the Label

 The FDA has long been threatening food manufacturers to require a line item for added sugar on the standard nutrition facts panel.
 Originally, it was slated for 2018, but has been pushed back to 2021.
 Still, several food manufacturers are voluntarily including it, and this makes things much easier.
-If there is a line for added sugar, you can see it just like this: (please include a nutrition label with added sugar, like this one:
+If there is a line for added sugar, you can see it just like this:

 In the absence of the added sugar line, it is a bit more difficult to discover how much sugar is from added sources.
 You will see a line item for total sugar, but this lumps both naturally occurring and added together.
 Once you see that there are more than 0g of total sugar, you next need to look at the ingredients.
 Of course, if you see an ingredient like dates, apples, or blueberries, you can infer that the sugar is from naturally occurring sources.